mediapeers/ansible-role-influxdb/README.md

 - `influxdb_chronograf_oauth_github_org: myorg` - Restrict this to your Github org, make sure your OAuth app is owned by this org.

 Optionally you can change more params, see `defaults/main.yml` for details.

+Some useful variables to restore state from existing DB backups:

+- `influxdb_meta_backup: /some/path/to/influxdb_backup/meta.00` - Path to local InfluxDB meta DB backup file, which will be copied to InfluxDB instance and restored.
+Will replace all other DB setup (users, tables etc.)
+- `influxdb_chronograf_db_backup: /some/path/chronograf-v1.db` - Path to local Chronograf settings DB file.
+Usually contains settings such as Influx sources and Chronograf auth users
+- `influxdb_kapacitor_db_backup: /some/path/kapacitor.db` - Path to local Kapacitor settings DB file.
+Usually contains alertings settings/TICK scripts etc.

 ## Dependencies